mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2020

+1. Cai, T. T., Frankle, J., Schwab, D. J., & Morcos, A. S. (2020).
+Are all negatives created equal in contrastive instance discrimination?. arXiv preprint arXiv:2010.06682.
+  - divided negatives by their difficulty for a given query
+    - studied which difficulty ranges were most important for learning useful representations (how?)
+  - a small minority of negatives (hardest 5%—were) both necessary and sufficient for the downstream task to reach full accuracy
+  - The hardest 0.1% of negatives are unnecessary and sometimes detrimental
+  - Hypothesis:  there may be unexploited opportunities to reduce CID computation for any particular query, only a small fraction of the negatives are necessary
+  - To compute the difficulty for a set of negatives given a particular query, the dot product between the normalized contrastive-space embedding of each negative with the normalized contrastive-space embedding of the query
+    - Hard negatives are more semantically similar to the query
+    - Some of the easiest negatives are both anti-correlated (dot prod -1) and semantically similar to the query
+      - only issue for cosine distance.
+    - Some negatives are consistently easy or hard across queries.

 1. Sohoni, Nimit, Jared Dunnmon, Geoffrey Angus, Albert Gu, and Christopher Ré.
 "No subclass left behind: Fine-grained robustness in coarse-grained classification problems."
 Advances in Neural Information Processing Systems 33 (2020): 19339-19352.
   - Hidden stratification: unavailable subclass labels
   - TP: GEORGE, a method to both measure and mitigate hidden stratification even when subclass labels are unknown.